NCCA/cfgaa24programingassignment-TaranUni/README.md

 [logo]: https://github.com/NCCA/cfgaa24programingassignment-TaranUni/assets/159461684/435d290b-4761-4bf0-a9c2-0dc7e90e4d53"

 **inter particle interaction**
+-- Done

 Improve camera controls
--- Made Field of View Adjustable
+-- ~~Made Field of View Adjustable~~ Need to re-implement.

-Add user interaction with particles
+**Add user interaction with particles**
+-- User interaction is not setup

-Added VAOPrimitive with transforms, shaders and camera controls -- I had the particles and disk in the same scene, but the disk would slowly move upwards instead of staying still, currently trying to fix
+**Added VAOPrimitive with transforms, shaders and camera controls** -- I had the particles and disk in the same scene, ~~but the disk would slowly move upwards instead of staying still, currently trying to fix~~ **Fixed**.

-Create a UI
+**Create a UI**

-## Design of classes/ Data structures

-I am using GLSL, C++, CMake and [NGL](https://github.com/NCCA/NGL.git) for this program.

-Currently using ngl VAO GL_POINTS to create simple particles

-The Particle data structure is stored in "Particle.h" as part of a struct.
-This also contains the default particle attribute declaration.

-The Emmiters parameters and functions are stored in "Emmiter.h" as part of a class.
+-- Basic Controlls are displayed to the player